Graded Lie algebras of maximal class of type $p$: A characterization of the constituent lengths

 Now, the length of the second constituent is the smallest integer $\ell_2\ge n$ such that $[e_{\ell+\ell_2-n+1},e_n]\neq 0$.
 According to Equation~\eqref{eq:ad_e_{n+1}}, and because $\beta_{\ell+1}=0$, that is the same as the smallest integer $\ell_2\ge n$ such that $[e_{\ell+\ell_2-n},e_{n+1}]\neq 0$.
 Consequently, $L_{(\ell+\ell_2+1)}\subseteq (L^2)^3$, and one sees that equality holds by a similar argument as the one we used for $(L^2)^2$, considering Equation~\eqref{eq:ad_e_{n+j}} for $i>\ell$ rather than $i>n$.

 This argument for $r=2$ can clearly be phrased into an inductive proof of the desired conclusion for all $r\ge 1$. \end{proof}

-The conclusion of Proposition~\ref{prop:constituent_lengths} extends a corresponding characterization of constituent lengths for algebras of type $1$.
-That holds unconditionally for algebras of type $1$, because in that case the hypothesis $[L^2,L_n]\subseteq L^{n+3}$ reads $[L^2,y]\subseteq L^4$, and amounts to the chosen generator $y$ spanning the {\em first two-step centralizer} of $L$ (that is, the centralizer in $L_1$ of the `two-step' quotient $L^2/L^4$), which can always be achieved by a suitable choice of generators.
-In contrast, this condition $\beta_{n+1}=0$ is a genuine restriction for algebras of type $n>1$.
-In particular, for algebras of type $2$ in characteristic zero, as considered in~\cite{ShZe:narrow-Witt}, $\beta_3\neq 0$ for the algebra $W$ (as well as for one of the two metabelian ones).
+The conclusion of Proposition~\ref{prop:constituent_lengths} extends a corresponding characterization of constituent lengths for algebras of type $1$, which can be proved in a similar way.
+However, that characterization holds unconditionally for algebras of type $1$.
+In fact, in that case the hypothesis $[L^2,L_n]\subseteq L^{n+3}$ should be read as $[L^2,y]\subseteq L^4$, which amounts to the chosen generator $y$ spanning the first two-step centralizer of $L$, and that can always be achieved by a suitable choice of generators.
+In contrast, the assumption $\ell>2n$, or $\beta_{n+1}=0$, is a genuine restriction for algebras of type $n>1$.
+In particular, for algebras of type $2$ in characteristic zero, as considered in~\cite{ShZe:narrow-Witt}, one has $\beta_3\neq 0$ for the algebra $W$, as well as for one of the two metabelian algebras.
 For algebras of type $2$ in odd characteristic, it was observed in~\cite{CVL00} that ``a theory of constituents is only possible when $\beta_3=0$,'' and Section~3 of~\cite{CVL00} was devoted to dealing with algebras of type $2$ where $\beta_3\neq 0$.
 Fortunately, in the case $n=p$ of main interest in this paper (after the special case of $p=2$ in~\cite{CVL03}), the condition $\beta_{n+1}=0$ is not restrictive because it can always be achieved by passing to a translated algebra, as we will see in Proposition~\ref{prop:translation}.